ToxicFrog/doom-mods/gun-bonsai/README.md

 Some mods have special integration features or require specific compatibility settings; these are detailed below.
 Make sure to also check the [known issues](#known-issues) section for bugs that only manifest with paired with specific mods.

+### AutoAutoSave

+If you have this installed, turning on `autosave after level-up` will make it request a save from AAS when you close the menu after choosing your upgrades.

 ### Indestructable

 If you have my other mod, [Indestructable](../indestructable), installed, you can turn on `Gun Bonsai integration` in its settings, which will add an `Indestructable` upgrade to the player upgrade pool that lets you earn extra lives by taking damage.